-So, what makes a messaging app so much better than email, phone call, or even a website bot/live chat?
+So, what makes a messaging app so much better than email, phone calls, or even a website bot/live chat?
+There are two reasons:

 These two things alone guarantee messaging apps will continue to play a critical role in lead generation marking in 2022.
 And the results are already out there.

 The video marketing trend erupted in 2019.
 According to Hubspot’s survey, 87% of businesses used video as a marketing tool that year, marking a 26% increase since 2016.
 The trend carried over well into 2020, noting only a minimal decrease with 85% claiming to use video for marketing.
 The more important thing is 92% of those businesses using video reported a positive impact on ROI.
 This has been the highest percentage yet.

 Once again, no news here.
 Audio and video content has been on the rise for years.
 Podcasts, webinars, demos, live streams, product videos on your web, and all kinds of videos on your social media became particularly essential in 2020 when the face-to-face element has been taken off the table.

-On the other hand, podcasts are gaining a lot of traction right now, too, with a 51% increase in listeners since 2019 in the US alone.
+Podcasts in particular have been gaining a lot of traction over the last few years, with a 51% increase in listeners since 2019 in the US alone.
 According to Infinite Dial 20, 55% (155 million) of the US population has listened to a podcast in 2020, a 4% increase from 51% in 2019.